 With the Lowe’s Advantage Card, you’ll get 5% off all your purchases at checkout.
 That means you can reap the savings immediately, instead of having to earn rewards to redeem at the store at a later time.

-Alternatively, if you’re strapped for cash and need to finance your purchase, you can get an introductory 0% APR for the first twelve months on appliances, installed heating, ventilation and air conditioning purchases of $299 or more.
+Alternatively, if you’re strapped for cash and need to finance your purchase, you can get an introductory 0% APR for the first six months on purchases of $299 or more.
 But if you choose to finance your purchase, you’ll be giving up the 5% discount, and if you don’t pay the balance in full by the end of the intro period, your APR rises to 26.99% and interest will be retroactively assessed on your purchase from the date you bought it.

 Other benefits of the Lowe’s Advantage Card include no annual fee and exclusive card holder events.
 And right now, when you open an account, you can get 20% off a one-time purchase at Lowe’s, up to a $100 discount.
 To qualify for this offer, you must open and use a new Lowe’s Advantage Card to make a purchase through January 31, 2023.